 Myth 6: You need to buy expensive road signs

-Some local councils will lend you signs and cones, or you can hire or buy signs, or even print your own from downloadable templates if they are for use in daylight.
-Streets Alive gives advice on road closures.
+Some local councils will lend you signs and cones, or you can hire or buy signs.
+The Street Party site gives advice on road closures.

 Myth 7: You need expensive insurance

 There is no requirement from central government to have public liability insurance.
 Many councils do not insist on it so you should challenge those who do.

 But if you think insurance would be a good idea, have a look at the advice on the Street Party site and The Big Lunch website and shop around.
 Quotes for insurance start from around £50, which can be split between people attending, or you could ask for donations to cover the costs.